 Stress is the sum of physiological changes in the body in response to physical or external strains.

 Stress can affect our homeostasis (stable, natural state of the body) in a drastic and negative way.
-Two chemicals have close links to stress: cortisol and adrenaline.
+There are two chemicals with close links to stress: cortisol and adrenaline.
 Both originate from two small glands resting on top of our kidneys: adrenal glands.

 Cortisol is a glucocorticoid hormone secreted from the cortex of adrenal glands into serum or saliva.
 It’s also known as the “stress hormone.”
 Cortisol plays a major role in metabolism, immune function, and regulation of stress responses.
 Elevated cortisol secretion plays a central part in a well-orchestrated immune response to stress.